GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```
 <br>

-2. Authorize a service account to use $TAG_CREATOR_SA and to invoke the Tag Engine Cloud Run service:
+2. Authorize a service account to use $TAG_CREATOR_SA and to invoke the Tag Engine API Cloud Run service:

 ```
 	export CLIENT_SA="tag-engine-client@<PROJECT>.iam.gserviceaccount.com"